nahomz/alx-higher_level_programming/README.md

 ## DESCRIPTION.
 ##### This repository contains programs  that are writtten for Higher Level  Programming in my Software engineering course at ALX starting with the very first programming language, PYTHON.

-### PROJECTS THAT ARE INCLUDED IN THIS REPOSITORY ARE AS FOLLOWING.
+#### PROJECTS THAT ARE INCLUDED IN THIS REPOSITORY ARE AS FOLLOWING.

 * 0X00.
-Python - Hello, World which started from 15th November 2021 to 16th November 2021 (A 24 hours Project)
+Python - Hello, World which started from 15th November 2021 to 16th November 2021 (The 24 hours Project)